-Once you activate a theme, you can customize it to make it even more your own.
-For most themes, you can do this by going to Appearance → Customize:
+Once you activate a theme, you can customize it to make it your own.
+For most themes, you can do this by going to Appearance → Customize.

-Some themes might use custom interfaces for theme customization, as well.
+Some themes might also use custom interfaces for theme customization or rely on page builders.